UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch4.md

 charge!).

 Obviously constant folding isn't the only possible optimization and InstructionBuilder only operates on the individual instructions as they are built.
-So, there are limits on what InstructionBUilder can do.
+So, there are limits on what InstructionBuilder can do.

 For example: